How Not to Bore the Audience with your Presentation

 1. Fun and Entertaining: Don’t make your presentation read like a software product’s licensing and agreement terms.
 Nobody finishes reading; most people don’t even bother to read the first sentence.
 They simply scroll down to find the “I agree” checkbox.
 A presentation must convey information, but the information should be presented in such a way that it doesn’t let the audience miss a single slide.
 This is possible by weaving an entertaining and meaningful story.
 So, before you begin to choose the template, prepare a script.

 2. Dynamic Graphs and Charts: Charts and graphs are the easiest way to tell a complex story in a simple way.
 They quickly lead to the conclusion.
 Rather than using text, images, or videos, it’s better to use graphs and charts to represent your case.
 But don’t fill it up in each slide.
-Also, choose from a variety of types such as Pie Chart, Bar Chart, Histogram, Line Chart, Area Chart, and more.
+Also, choose from a variety of types such as Pie Chart, Bar Chart, Histogram, Line Chart, Area Chart, and many more essential chart types for data visualization.
 Avoid repeating the same type in your presentation.

 3. Icons for referencing: Use icons for reference.
 Icons are pictorial symbols for a function.
 It leaves a memorable impact.
 The audience can quickly recognize the function at a glance.
 Some of the universal icons include stars and hearts.
 Others include tools, which means “setting.”
 The “gear” symbol is generally used to portray engineering, and “airplane” symbolizes “send.”